The-AI-Alliance/community/README.md

 This repo is where our AI Alliance community shares meetings, events, projects and activities that members can contribute to and participate in.
-Add to any of these community lists by submitting a pull request, contacting dnielsen@thealliance.ai, or joining one of our meetings:
+Add to any of these community lists by submitting a pull request, contacting dnielsen AT thealliance.ai, or joining one of our meetings:

 Quick Links: [Blogs](/blog/readme.md), [Videos](/videos/readme.md), Events ([online](https://github.com/The-AI-Alliance/community/tree/main/events/office-hours), [in-person](https://thealliance.ai/events)), [Projects](https://github.com/the-ai-alliance/), and [Resources](/resources/readme.md)